Q: Why should I use 3D printing or Rapid Prototyping?

 Q: What is your turn-around time?

-A: Most parts can be delivered or picked up locally next day.
+A: Most parts can be delivered within 1-3 days.
 For large prints or small production runs, turn-around time can be estimated upon quoting.
 We strive for the fastest turn-around in the industry.

 Q: Can 3D printed parts be finished?